Last Updated on March 28, 2021 by Stephanie

 This carne asada taco recipe is perfect for taco Tuesday!
-This carne asada marinade infuses flavor into the skirt steak and tenderizes the meat for a few hours.
+This carne asada marinade infuses so much flavor into the skirt steak and tenderizes the meat for a few hours.
 After grilling the marinated skirt steak, you’re left with a tender and juicy carne asada steak, which is perfect for tacos!
+These carne asada tacos will be your new favorite taco!

+Preheat your grill to 450F.
 Skirt steak is thinner on the ends, so careful not to overcook.
-For medium rare I remove the steaks when they are at 125F so once they have rest, it is to temperature of 130-135F.
-For medium, I would remove at 130-135F.
+For medium rare I remove the steaks when they are at 125F, so once they rest, it is to temperature of 130-135F.
+Skirt steak is best enjoyed rare or medium rare.

 These carne asada tacos are the perfect meal for cinco de Mayo or any taco Tuesday you’re having!
 Life is better when tacos are involved, that is a fact.
 Enjoy!